There are seven flying Squadrons currently located at RAF Brize Norton and No. LXX Squadron will stand up on 1st Oct 14:

 Number's XXIV, 30 and 47 Squadrons, operating the Lockheed Martin C-130J Hercules aircraft, specialise in the Tactical Air Transport role; the air dropping of paratroops and supplies.
 The Hercules is particularly suited to the delivery of humanitarian aid, even into some of the most inhospitable areas of the world.

 Number LXX Squadron: The Air Force Board Standing Committee has confirmed that No. LXX Squadron will stand up as the first operational Airbus A400M Atlas Squadron, to be based at RAF Brize Norton.
-The Squadron will be stood-up, in an administrative and engineering support capacity, on 1 October 2014, which will allow sufficient time for it to be configured and manned appropriately prior to formally accepting air transport tasking from Summer 2015.
+The Squadron was stood-up, in an administrative and engineering support capacity, on 1 October 2014, which will allow sufficient time for it to be configured and manned appropriately prior to formally accepting air transport tasking from Summer 2015.

 Number 99 Squadron are equipped with the Boeing C-17A Globemaster III aircraft, configured in the strategic air transport role.
 This large capacity aircraft is well suited to the delivery of strategic assets throughout the world.